wp-plugins/calculated-fields-form/README.txt

         str += '</table>';

 If you display the result directly in the calculated field, you will see a weird text (or very hard to understand) because the input fields in HTML are not able to display tables, in this case I've preferred show the result in an "Instruct Text" field.
-I've inserted an "Instruct Text" field in the form, this type of field uses the class name "comment_are", and includes an <span> tag with the class "uh".
-Then, using jQuery to select the correct field, I've inserted the formatted result of the CALCULATEAMORTIZATION in the <span> tag included in the "Instruct Text" field:
+I've inserted an "Instruct Text" field in the form, this type of field uses the class name "comment_are", and includes an &lt;span&gt; tag with the class "uh".
+Then, using jQuery to select the correct field, I've inserted the formatted result of the CALCULATEAMORTIZATION in the &lt;span&gt; tag included in the "Instruct Text" field:

         jQuery('.comment_area .uh').html( str );